ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

 {: #cloud_init}

 Cloud-init is a package that contains utilities for early initialization of cloud instances.
 The [cloud-init](https://cloudinit.readthedocs.io/en/latest/index.html) syntax is readable, even by a novice linux administrator.
-An example cloud-config.yaml file is shown below and does what you would expect:
+An example cloud-config.yaml file with different [directives](https://cloudinit.readthedocs.io/en/latest/topics/modules.html#) is shown below and each directive does what you would expect:

 - package\_update - update the list of software packages available for either upgrade or installation
 - package\_upgrade - upgrade the currently installed software provided in the base with the latest versions
-- packages - software packages to install - nginx
+- packages - software packages to install during boot - nginx
 - write\_files - paths to text files with contents
 - runcmd - commands to be executed